Advertisement

 Elizabeth M Genn of Pontiac, Livingston County, IL was born on June 26, 1907, and died at age 89 years old on February 19, 1997.
 Elizabeth Genn was buried at Camp Butler National Cemetery Section H Site 774 R.r. #1 - 5063 Camp Butler Road, in Springfield.

-Nora A Genn of TX was born circa 1942.
-Family, friend, or fan, this family history biography is for you to remember Nora A. (Gibbons) Genn.
+Arthur Genn was born on November 15, 1895, and died at age 58 years old in June 1954.
+Family, friend, or fan, this family history biography is for you to remember Arthur Genn.

 Popular Genn Biographies